 To define smart client behavior, use the following methods:

-- Define ROTEST_SMART_CLIENT with to be 'True' or 'False'. - Define smart_client in the configuration file:
+- Define ROTEST_SMART_CLIENT with to be 'True' or 'False'. - Define variable ROTEST_SMART_CLIENT in the Django settings module. - Define smart_client in the configuration file:

 '''

 rotest:

 smart_client: false

 '''

 • Use the default, which is True.